clearhaus/3DSv2-api-documentation/source/decoupled_authentication.rst

 Decoupled Authentication
 =========================

-The decoupled authentication is a feature that allows you to authenticate the cardholder during the payment process.
+Decoupled authentication is a feature that allows you to authenticate the cardholder during the payment process.
 This is a different approach to challenge flow where the authentication is done in one simultaneous flow.
-The decoupled authentication is a two-step process where the authentication is done in a separate flow from the payment process.
+Decoupled authentication is a two-step process, where the authentication is done in a separate flow from the payment process.

 The ACS can determine decoupled authentication fallback for a authentication transaction.
 If a fallback is determined, `threeDSRequestorPriorAuthenticationInfo`is required.

 The requestor can set the TTL for the transaction by setting the `threeDSRequestorDecMaxTime`.
-The threeDSRequestorDecMaxTime accepts numeric values between `00001` and `10080` which determines the TTL in minutes.
+The `threeDSRequestorDecMaxTime` accepts numeric values between `00001` and `10080` which determines the TTL in minutes.

 Once the cardholder has authenticated the transaction and the 3-D secure server has